-- 19. Prudential Indicators are set out in full at Appendix A to this strategy: - i.
+- 10. Prudential Indicators are set out in full at Appendix A to this strategy: - i.
 Gross debt and the Capital Financing Requirement - ii.
 Estimates of Capital Expenditure - iii.
 Ratio of Financing Costs to Net Revenue Stream - iv.
 Capital Financing Requirement - v.
-Incremental Impact of Capital Investment decisions - vi.
-Authorised Limit and Operational Boundary for External Debt - vii.
-Actual External Debt - viii.
-Adoption of the CIPFA Treasury Management in the Public Services Code of Practice - ix.
-Gross and net debt - x.
-Upper and lower limits to maturity structure of fixed rate borrowing - xi.
-Upper limits on fixed and variable rate interest exposures - xii.
-Upper limit to total of principal sums invested longer than 364 days - 20.
-Prudential Indicators are reported to and monitored by the TMST on a regular basis and will be reported to the Audit & Governance Committee and Cabinet in the Treasury Management Outturn Report 2017/18 and the Treasury Management Mid-Term Review 2018/19, which will be considered in July and November 2018 respectively.
+Authorised Limit and Operational Boundary for External Debt - vi.
+Actual External Debt - vii.
+Adoption of the CIPFA Treasury Management in the Public Services Code of Practice - viii.
+Gross and net debt - ix.
+Upper and lower limits to maturity structure of fixed rate borrowing - x.
+Upper limits on fixed and variable rate interest exposures - xi.
+Upper limit to total of principal sums invested longer than 364 days

+11. Prudential Indicators are reported to and monitored by the TMST on a regular basis and will be reported to the Audit & Governance Committee and Cabinet in the Treasury Management Outturn Report 2017/18 and the Treasury Management Mid-Term Review 2018/19, which will be considered in July and November 2018 respectively.